moleculerjs/site/source/docs/0.15/services.md

 ```

 ## Methods
-To create private methods in the service, put your functions under the `methods` key.
-These functions are private, can't be called with `broker.call`.
-But you can call it inside service (from action handlers, event handlers and lifecycle event handlers).
+To define private methods within a service, place your functions under the `methods` key in the schema.
+These methods are not directly callable with `broker.call`, but can be invoked internally within the service, such as from action handlers, event handlers, and lifecycle event handlers.

 **Usage**
 ```js